couchbase/kv_engine/auditd/README.md

   connects to an indexing node on behalf of an SDK client. real_userid is "_admin" (query auth's as the internal admin); effective user ID is what ever the client's ID is.

-Note: Similar to real_user_id the notation has changed from version 1 to version 2, to be `{"domain" : "", "user" : ""}`.

 #### Duration